-Hannover Re, with a gross premium of EUR 17.8 billion, is the third-largest reinsurer in the world.
-It transacts all lines of property & casualty and life & health reinsurance and is present on all continents with around 3,300 staff.
+Hannover Re, with a gross premium of more than EUR 27 billion, is the third-largest reinsurer in the world.
+It transacts all lines of property & casualty and life & health reinsurance and is present on all continents with more than 3,000 staff.

 Hannover Re acquires the UK holding company Argenta Holdings Limited, which owns the companies Argenta Syndicate Management and Argenta Private Capital as well as a pro rata share of the Lloyd’s syndicate Argenta Syndicate 2121, thereby gaining additional access to international and London Market business.

 Hannover Re establishes a branch in Mumbai, India, which is licensed for both property & casualty and life & health reinsurance.

 Hannover Re celebrates its 50 years' anniversary: Quick, flexible and undogmatic, with lean structures and an efficient organisation, it has taken Hannover Re just 50 years to grow into a well-diversified, globally operating reinsurer of above-average profitability.

 Hannover Rückversicherung AG is transformed into a European public limited company (Societas Europaea, SE).
 The company is now trading under the name Hannover Rück SE.

 Hannover Re promotes the diversification of its life and health portfolio: The company reaches agreement with Scottish Re (US) in 2011 on the acquisition of a reinsurance portfolio as part of a transaction.
 It complements the acquisition of the ING life reinsurance portfolio in 2009 and further strengthens Hannover Re’s traditional US life business.
 In 2012, a block transaction for longevity risks in the United Kingdom consisting of pension obligations cements Hannover Re’s leading position in the longevity risks market.